BenjaminChun/rabbitmq-event-bus-tutorial/README.md

 - Eventhandler will be in the queue logic which then processes the event Subscriber
 - connects to event bus and creates own queue with own filters
-- handles the events in the queue
-Publisher
+- microservice connects to event bus and consumes from specific queue name Publisher
 - connects to event bus - creates one if not present
 - publishes message